RU EN

 • Topic of the report

-POD Football on Electric Wheelchairs as a Resource for Inclusive Education and Social Well-being of Persons with Disabilities and Special Educational Needs
+POD Football on Electric Wheelchairs as a Resource for Inclusive Education and Social Well-being of Persons with Disabilities and Special Educational Needs (online)

 Elena Lebedeva (Russia)